LightSystem/documentation/content/applications/finance/fiscal_localizations/italy.rst

 When you receive a vendor bill, either from :abbr:`SdI (Sistema di Interscambio)`, from paper or from an imported XML file, the Tax Agency might request that you send some tax information integration back to the :abbr:`SdI (Sistema di Interscambio)`.
-It happens when a transaction that was tax exempt becomes taxable for any reason.
+It happens when a transaction that was tax)exempt becomes taxable for any reason.

 .. example::
    Here is a non-exhaustive list:

+   - | :ref:`italy/reverse-charge`
-   - :ref:`italy/reverse-charge`; as a buyer you have to pay taxes on what you buy and integrate tax information. :guilabel:`Reverse Charge` taxes.
+     | As a buyer, you have to pay taxes on what you buy and integrate tax information.
+       :guilabel:`Reverse Charge` taxes.
+   - | :ref:`italy/split-payment`
-   - :ref:`italy/split-payment`; as a :abbr:`PA (Public Administration)` business buyer, you have to pay taxes and integrate tax information.
-Be sure that you replace the :guilabel:`0% Sale Taxes` on the Vendor Bill you received with the correct :guilabel:`Split Payment` taxes.
+     | As a :abbr:`PA (Public Administration)` business buyer, you have to pay taxes and integrate
+       tax information.
+Be sure that you replace the :guilabel:`0% Sale Taxes` on the vendor bill you received with the correct :guilabel:`Split Payment` taxes.
+   - | :guilabel:`Self Consumption`
-   - :guilabel:`Self Consumption`; when, as a business owner, you use an asset that you bought for business for personal reasons instead, you have to pay those taxes you originally deducted as a business cost for it.
+     | When, as a business owner, you use an asset that you bought for business for personal reasons
+       instead, you have to pay those taxes you originally deducted as a business cost for it.

-Odoo may detect that your Vendor Bill can be interpreted as a document of a type that needs Tax Integration, as detailed in the :ref:`italy/document-types` section.
+Odoo may detect that your vendor bill can be interpreted as a document of a type that needs tax integration, as detailed in the :ref:`italy/document-types` section.

 .. important::
    Be sure that you replace the :guilabel:`0% Sale Taxes` on the vendor bill you received with the ones you're supposed to pay to the :abbr:`AdE (Agenzia delle Entrate)`.
 A button then appears on the top of the single vendor bill form to send them.

-   When clicking on the :guilabel:`Send Tax Integration` button, an XML file of the appropriate :guilabel:`Document Type` will be generated, attached to the bill and sent as for invoices.
+   When clicking on the :guilabel:`Send Tax Integration` button, an XML file of the appropriate :guilabel:`Document Type` is generated, attached to the bill, and sent as for invoices.

    .. image:: italy/edi-tax-integration-button.png
       :alt: EDI Send Tax Integration button